ocupop/mapbox-locate/src/_sessions/national-geographic-and-the-geographer-of-the-united-states.md

   Lee Schwartz, Geographer of the United States

   The invasion of Costa Rica by Nicaragua at first looks like an error in Google maps.
-When the Ministry of Foreign Affairs complained to Google it revealed the mapping data of the region was obtained from the U.S. Department of State.
+When the Ministry of Foreign Affairs complained to Google, it revealed the mapping data of the region was obtained from the U.S. Department of State.
-  This lightening talk you hear from  Lee Schwartz, The Geographer of the United States of America (GOTUS), and head of the The Humanitarian Information Unit (HIU) the mapping team at US State Department, managing official international country boundaries recognized by the U.S. Government.
+  This lightning talk, you hear from  Lee Schwartz, the Geographer of the United States of America (GOTUS), and head of the The Humanitarian Information Unit (HIU) the mapping team at US State Department, managing official international country boundaries recognized by the U.S. Government.